Towards Black Friday 2022: the new map of marketplaces around the world-breakinglatest.news-Breaking Latest News

 All crazy about medicines

-As we said at the beginning, it is interesting to note more and more space that drugs are takingespecially in the Scandinavian countries, Russia and India.
+As we said at the beginning, from Yocabè map (here the full version) also emerges the increasingly large space that the drugs are takingespecially in the Scandinavian countries, Russia and India.

 In Northern Europe, the share of those who buy online reaches as much as 98% and the categories that are the most popular are clothing and footwear (55%), pharmaceuticals (38%), electronics (34%) and cosmetics (29%).
 In Russia, the ecommerce market is growing (by 50% in 2022), although purchasing on foreign sites obviously suffered a sharp decline (-27%) due to Western sanctions after the invasion of Ukraine: i Popular products have to do with consumer electronics, followed by clothing, medicine and food.
 In the end India, which is the second largest online market in the worldwith almost 658 million active users: the most bought genres, which also recorded a significant increase, are beauty and personal care (+ 143.3%), footwear (+ 67.8%), eyewear (+66, 2%) and pharmaceutical products (+ 62.4%).